graphcore-research/unit-scaling/docs/user_guide.rst

 User guide
 ==========

-**Warning:** this library is currently in its _alpha_ release.
-This means it is
+..
+Warning:: this library is currently in its *alpha* release.
+This means it's missing some functionality and should not be expected to work seamlessly.
-    missing important functionality.
-There are many useful features, but the library should not be expected to work seamlessly.
-We are keen to help early users with any problems they encounter.
+   We're keen to help early users with any problems they encounter.

 Installation
 ------------